NVIDIA Co. (NASDAQ:NVDA) CEO Jen Hsun Huang Sells 120,000 Shares

 NVIDIA Co.
-(NASDAQ:NVDA – Get Free Report) CEO Jen Hsun Huang sold 120,000 shares of the company’s stock in a transaction that occurred on Thursday, September 5th.
-The shares were sold at an average price of $107.44, for a total value of $12,892,800.00.
-Following the completion of the transaction, the chief executive officer now directly owns 76,135,836 shares of the company’s stock, valued at approximately $8,180,034,219.84.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+(NASDAQ:NVDA – Get Free Report) CEO Jen Hsun Huang sold 120,000 shares of the company’s stock in a transaction that occurred on Wednesday, September 11th.
+The stock was sold at an average price of $111.83, for a total value of $13,419,600.00.
+Following the completion of the sale, the chief executive officer now owns 75,655,836 shares in the company, valued at approximately $8,460,592,139.88.
+The transaction was disclosed in a filing with the SEC, which is available at this link.

 Jen Hsun Huang also recently made the following trade(s):